December 1, 2025

 – Have some personal reference for the individuals; e.g. know someone who knows the individuals to confirm suitability for your research program

-– Contact the Office for Export Controls Compliance to review all international visitors to ensure compliance with a variety of federal restricted party lists
+– Use the Research Visitor process and the unpaid intern process – even for short term and/or remote visitors to ensure compliance with a variety of federal restricted party lists.

 Should not: